About

 Tax certificates are sold the year after the taxes were due.
 The certificates will be sold in a reverse auction where purchasers bid down the interest rate.
 Redemption of certificates may be handled through the county by paying the outstanding taxes, fees, and interest.

 Florida law requires strict compliance with the notice requirements.
 The county runs a current owner title search on the property and sends notices to all the outstanding lienors.
 It also holds a tax deed sale and runs a notice by publication in a local newspaper of its choosing.
-For assistance with all tax deed and certificate issues, rely on our firm.
-We would be honored to serve you.

 THE INFORMATION CONTAINED HEREIN IS PROVIDED FOR INFORMATIONAL PURPOSE ONLY.
 IT IS NOT INTENDED AND IS NOT TO BE INTERPRETED OR USED AS LEGAL ADVICE.
 EACH LEGAL PROBLEM IS UNIQUE; THEREFORE, CASE SPECIFIC LEGAL ANALYSIS BY A LICENSED ATTORNEY IS RECOMMENDED.